CharlieLeee/GoodVibes/README.md

 1. Clone this repository
 2. Open the project folder in VS Code
 3. When prompted, click "Reopen in Container"
-4. Wait for the container to build and initialize
+4. Wait for the container to build and initialize (this may take a few minutes the first time)

+The container will automatically:

+- Set up MongoDB
+- Install all backend and frontend dependencies
+- Create necessary environment files
+- Configure the network to allow communication between services
+- Validate your API key configuration

 Alternatively, you can run the "Dev Containers: Reopen in Container" command from the VS Code Command Palette (F1).